sunnydsouza/notion-api-py/.github/CONTRIBUTING.md

 ## Issues and Suggestions.

-If you find any issue in the framework or you have any suggestions for enhancement, please feel free to raise a ticket for it.
-Together we can make the framework even more effective and easy for other Test Engineers to use it in their daily automation tasks.
+If you find any issue in this project or you have any suggestions for enhancement, please feel free to raise a ticket for it.
+Together we can make this even more effective and easy for other Engineers to use it in their daily automation tasks.

 [sign-commit]: https://help.github.com/en/articles/signing-commits
 [fork]: https://help.github.com/articles/fork-a-repo/